Karaborg/My-Docker-Notes/README.md

   logs:
 ```

-- So now, we told docker to look for a `Dockerfile` under `frontend` folder.
+- So now, we told docker to look for a `Dockerfile` under the `frontend` folder.

 - The `ports` are as is.

 - We have a bind mount for the path `/app/src`

 - So as we discussed before, react is run as interactive.
 We were running this container with `-it` tags.
-So, to do same on our docker compose, we are using both `stdin_open` tag for telling, this container will be able to get inputs, and `tty` tag for telling this container will need a terminal.
+So, to do the same on our docker-compose, we are using both `stdin_open` tags for telling, this container will be able to get inputs, and `tty` tag for telling this container will need a terminal.
 > We start the docker composer on deattach mode so we will not be seeing this terminal for the react, but the terminal will be there on browser.

 ## Also
-We learned `docker-compose run` will build our images and run the containers.
-However, if the images already builded or are public images, compose will not build the images again.
-To forse compose **re-build** images every time we start, we can use `build`:
+We learned that `docker-compose run` will build our images and run the containers.
+However, if the images are already built or are public images, compose will not build the images again.
+To force compose **re-build** images every time we start, we can use `build`:
 ```
 docker-compose build
 ```

-If you noticed, when we start our containers with docker compose, the compose will assign names to each container.
+If you noticed, when we start our containers with docker-compose, the compose will assign names to each container.
 The names will include our container names but, not the same name as we defined.
 To set the names as we want, we can add `container_name: <containerName>` to our `docker-compose.yaml` file under each container.

 ## In conclusion
-So at the end, our whole `docker-compose.yaml` file will be looking like this:
+So in the end, our whole `docker-compose.yaml` file will be looking like this:
 ```
 version: "3.8"
 services: